RN to BSN Program

 - The fully online program means that you can earn your degree while you work as an RN.

-- With six class sessions each year, you can earn your degree just as quickly as a student attending college full-time.
+- With six class sessions each year, you can earn your degree quickly.
 Each class lasts eight weeks and sessions start in August, October, January, February, May and June.

 - Most students are expected to complete the program in around two years, so you can enjoy the potential career benefits of your BSN as soon as possible.